My first personal trip abroad.

 Earlier, I made an appointment with Paola who lives around 50km away from Venice.
 She is an Italian and we use to take the same route to work when she was in Brussels.
 She was moving back to Italy only few days before I went to Venice and she left her phone number with me.
 She came with her boy friend.
 After walking around St. Mark’s Cathedral, we went to her house.
 She cooked dinner for us and we chatted about so many things and finally went to bed.

 Then I left to Firenze (Florence), a beautiful city in Tuscany.
-Having learnt the lesson about accommodation, I already booked in the youth hostels.
+Having learned the lesson about accommodation, I already booked in the youth hostels.
 The youth hostel brought the nostalgic thoughts of college life.
 In college, I lived in hostel sharing the room and we had such fun that, I enjoyed the hostel living more than the college study.
 I spent very little time in the Florence hostel and did not get to know any one other than my room mate, Alexandar, who comes from Hamburg, Germany.
 Yet, it was a wondrous feeling to be back in a hostel life, though for short period.
 However there was one thing which I did not expect, much different from the college hostel - there was no covering for the shower rooms.
 All inmates were taking bath with absolutely no cloth and were not bothered that there was no covering for the room.
-I couldn't.
+I couldn’t.
 Eventually I managed to find a room which had a screen covering half of the room, which was sufficient enough for me.
 The next day, I took the shower early, before anyone even entered the bathroom.

 Florence had plenty of museums to see, being the home of legendary artists like Michelangelo.
 But the city was extremely beautiful too.
 Added to it, the weather was pleasant.
 I had to choose between strolling the city and admiring endless paintings and sculptures.
 I made a compromise.
 Florence is one city where I planned my visits so well.
 I visited L’Academia (The academy gallery), where the famous David sculpture by Michelangelo is placed.
 It is the central attraction of the gallery.
 I do not understand the fascination of the nakedness for the artists of the renaissance period.
 Though I can appreciate the art in these works, I cannot fully comprehend the need for such an exposure, despite hailing from the country which gifted Kamasutra.